 Once you have a fire, the next step is outdoor cooking.
 Most kids start by learning to cook S’mores and hot dogs.
-It’s also important to know how to cook animals.
+It’s also important to know how to clean and cook animals.

 Once they know how to make those, you can move on to more complex outdoor cooking methods.

 Take advantage of the rain and send them out to collect rainwater using baggies, grocery bags, and plastic containers in a form of a game.
 Whoever collects the most, wins.